OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ![](lambda-development-shared.png "width=500")

-The Lambdas have been written to return the object that API gateway passed as input in the response body.
+The Lambdas have been written to return the object that API Gateway passed as input in the response body.
 This allows us to inspect the details of the object that API Gateway built with its proxy integration:

 ![](gofunc-return.png "width=500")

-If we promote this self-contained Lambda deployment to a new environment, we will get a second API Gateway with its own stage, and two more Lambdas.
+If we promote this self-contained Lambda deployment to a new environment, we will create a second API Gateway with its own stage, and two more Lambdas.
 Each environment is defined by its own Cloudformation stack, and none of the resources we create are shared between environments.

 One nice feature we get as a result of deploying our Lambda stack via a CloudFormation template is that it is considered to be an [application](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html):